Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/navigating.rst

 Show Seconds :kbd:`Ctrl-T`
    Displays the time instead of the frame number, in the Frame Number Indicator.
 Show Frame Number Indicator
-   Toggles the units of measure across the bottom of the workspace between seconds or frames.
+   Toggles the units of measure across the bottom of the time cursor between seconds or frames.
 Show Offsets
    ToDo.
 Waveform Drawing